Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/nats/nats.md

 #### Pull-based

 The consumer will pull messages from the server, by batches if needed, for better performance.

+The Fetch batch size is the maximum number of messages you want to handle in a single call.
+The call only blocks if zero messages are available.

+#### Pull vs Push

+Pull consumers invert the control of flow by allowing a subscriber to fetch messages rather than having them implicitly pushed.

+Scaling pull consumers is implicit, rather than requiring a distinct queue group like with push consumers.
+Simply create/deploy additional pull subscribers with the same durable name.

 #### Ephemeral or durable